-NURSING

-LVN - ADN Transition Program Preparation for RN
+NURSING LVN - ADN Transition Program Preparation for RN (CIP 51.3801) Associate of Applied Science

 This twelve-month program provides a transition track into the ADN program.
 It is designed specifically for applicants who are already licensed vocational nurses (LVN) who wish to make the transition to the ADN program.
-The graduate of the WCJC LVN-ADN Transition program is prepared to meet the differentiated essential competencies (DECs) at the associate degree level as defined by the Texas Board of Nursing in four major roles: member of the profession, provider of patient-centered care, patient safety advocate, and member of the health care team.
+The graduate of the WCJC LVN-ADN Transition program is prepared to meet the differentiated essential competencies (DECs) at the associate degree level as defined by the Texas Board of Nursing in four (4) major roles: member of the profession, provider of patient-centered care, patient safety advocate, and member of the health care team.
 General education courses as well as nursing courses are included in the curriculum and are transferable to many four-year colleges that offer baccalaureate degrees in nursing.